CIS Baselines & Hardening: Practical Guide

 - Validation and evidence are reviewed on a recurring cadence.

-- Implement phased hardening with operational guardrails.
+- We implement phased hardening with operational guardrails.

 Why baselines expose hidden risk

 This is why baseline programs improve both security and continuity.
 You recover faster and operate more predictably when critical systems follow known, supportable standards.
+The IT asset inventory guide covers the discovery process; CIS Controls and Benchmarks define what to do with what you find.

 CSF vs CIS Controls vs CIS Benchmarks